RsyncProject/rsync/rsync.1.md

     Record a file that can later be applied to another identical destination with `--read-batch`.
 See the "BATCH MODE" section for details, and also the `--only-write-batch` option.

+    This option overrides the negotiated checksum & compress lists and always negotiates a choice based on old-school md5/md4/zlib choices.
+If you want a more modern choice, use the `--checksum-choice` (`--cc`) and/or `--compress-choice` (`--zc`) options.

 0.  `--only-write-batch=FILE`